matttrent/matttrent.com/src/remote-development.md

     LocalForward 20022 localhost:22</strong>
 </pre>

-{{#marginnote "mn-nuclide-remote"}}
+{{#marginnote "nuclide-remote"}}
 <a href="/attachments/nuclide.png"><img src="/attachments/nuclide.png"></a>
 Nuclide Remote Connection dialog with appropriate settings.
 {{/marginnote}}

-configure nuclide connection

-- open ssh connection to remote machine with port forwarded
+Open an new SSH connection to the remote server.
-- open atom
-- open remote connection dialog
-- set up to look like this

-- connect
+Lastly, you'll need to configure the remote connection in Nuclide.
+Open Atom and find the connection dialog.
+Set it to look like the image to the right.
+Your Username, Initial Directory, and Private Key File will all be different.

+And that should do it.

 ## What I'm doing

-- PyCharm + Nuclide
-- I adopted the PyCharm workflow early on and hove mostly stuck with it
-- I've started moving some of my workflow to Nuclide
-- but haven't switched over fully
-- PyCharm lets me sync on a per-file basis, so I can resolve an issues that may arise from combining methods
+So, given all this I'm sure you're wondering what I'm using personally.
+I adopted the PyCharm workflow early on and have stuck with it with few complaints.
+I've started moving some of my workflow to Nuclide but haven't fully committed.
+I can use both interchangably because PyCharm lets me sync on a per-file basis, and I can resolve an issues that may arise.

-- If I were to start over now, and was fine leaving the instance running the whole time I was working, I'd go the Nuclide route
+Not needing to deal with syncing is a big win for Nuclide, but I think the rest of PyCharm's Python-specific remote development features may win me over.

+Lastly, as long as this article is, it only covers the small aspect of getting code changes to the remote server.
+I hope to expand to cover other topics such such as working with the command line effectively.